BelfrySCAD/BOSL2/WRITING_DOCS.md

 - `Usage: Optional Usage Title` - Optional.
 Multiple allowed.
 Followed by an indented block of usage patterns.
 Optional arguments should be in braces like `[opt]`.
 Alternate args should be separated by a vertical bar like `r|d`.
 - `Description:` - Can be single-line or a multi-line block of the description.
 - `Figure: Optional Figure Title` - Optional.
 Multiple allowed.
 Followed by a multi-line code block used to create a figure image.
 The code will not be shown.
 All figures will follow the Description block.
+- `Returns:` - Can be single-line or a multi-line block, describing the return value of this function.
+- `Custom: Foo` - Creates a text block labeled `Foo:` followed by the given multi-line block of text.
 - `Arguments:` - Denotes start of an indented block of argument descriptions.
 Each line has the argument name, a space, an equals, another space, then the description for the argument all on one line.
 Like `arg = The argument description`.
 If you really need to explain an argument in longer form, explain it in the Description.
+If an argument line is just `---`, then the arguments table is split into two tables, with the positional arguments before the `---` and arguments that should always be passed by name after.
 - `Side Effects:` - Denotes the start of a block describing the side effects, such as `$special_var`s that are set.
 - `Extra Anchors:` - Denotes the start of an indented block of available non-standard named anchors for a part.
+- `Topics: Topic1, Topic2, Topic2, etc.` - Lets you list topics related to this fuction or module.
 - `Example:` - Denotes the beginning of a multi-line example code block.
 - `Examples:` - Denotes the beginning of a block of examples, where each line will be shows as a separate example with a separate image if needed.